George Combe: Works

 In 1817, Combe's first essay on phrenology in The Scots Magazine was followed by a series of papers on the subject in the Literary and Statistical Magazine.
 These appeared in book form in 1819 as Essays on Phrenology, entitled A System of Phrenology in later editions.

-Combe's most popular work, The Constitution of Man, appeared in 1828, but was widely denounced as a materialist and atheist.
+Combe's most popular work, The Constitution of Man, appeared in 1828 but was widely denounced as materialist and atheist.
 He argued in it: "Mental qualities are determined by the size, form and constitution of the brain; and these are transmitted by hereditary descent."

 Combe was one of an active Edinburgh scene of people thinking about the nature of heredity and its possible malleability, as Lamarck proposed.
 Combe himself was no Lamarckian, but in the decades before Darwin's Origin of Species was published, the Constitution was probably the single most important vehicle for disseminating naturalistic progressivism in the English-speaking world.

 Combe's 1838 Answers to the Objections Urged Against Phrenology was followed in 1840 by Moral Philosophy and in 1841 by Notes on the United States of North America.
 Phrenology Applied to Painting and Sculpture ensued in 1855.
 The culmination of Combe's autobiographical philosophy appeared in "On the Relation between Science and Religion", first publicly issued in 1857.
 Combe moved into the economic arena with a pamphlet on The Currency Question (1858).
 A fuller phrenological approach to political economy was set out later by William Ballantyne Hodgson.